A Complete Guide to Cybersecurity

 List of Cybersecurity Laws and Regulations in the UK

-There are also other global cybersecurity regulations and frameworks like the PCI-DSS, NIST, SOX, and HIPAA that many UK businesses and organizations actively follow.
+Other global cybersecurity regulations and frameworks, such as PCI-DSS, NIST, SOX, and HIPAA, are also actively followed by many UK businesses and organizations.
 However, businesses are not obliged to follow them under UK law.

 Learn the difference between a regulation and a cyber framework >